 Be solution-oriented and find a way to fix the problem — the customer ultimately wants a resolution to their complaint.
 Sometimes, customers will ask for solutions that you can’t provide due to practical limitations in your product or resources.
-In those cases, try to provide an alternate solution, so the customer isn’t walking away completely empty-handed.
+In those cases, try to offer an alternate solution, so the customer isn’t walking away completely empty-handed.
 You can also keep some funds or gifts on hand to offer as a reconciliation when you’ve run out of options.

 Some solutions will require some time and additional steps.
 When that happens, keep your customer in the loop, providing them with updates each step of the way.
 Tell the customer what you’re doing and why.
 Keep treating them as a partner in the process and, where possible, ask for permission to take steps toward resolution.
 For example, ask them if it’s all right for you to reship their order or log into their account to investigate a bug.

-When offering a solution, ensure the customer has heard you by asking them if they understand.
 Avoid harsh phrases like “Do you understand?”, which might be perceived as demeaning or aggressive.
 Instead, ask them something like “Do you have any other questions about this or is there anything else I can do to help?”.
 In addition to finding the best solution, speaking in a kind, professional manner while resolving customer complaints is equally important.

-When all is said and done, hopefully, your customer will have gotten what they needed from their conversation with you.
+Hopefully, your customer will have gotten what they needed from their conversation with you when all is said and done.
 Make sure that’s the case by following up 24-48 hours later to ask about their support experience.
 If you fix the problem they had, for example, a specific bug, even if it’s weeks later, follow up to let them know and thank them again for helping to contribute to the fix.

 The process of handling a customer complaint is a learning experience, not only on the broad scale of how to improve your business, but on the individual level for you as a professional.
 Every time you handle a customer complaint is an opportunity to refine your skills and serve the next customer better.
 If things don’t go 100% smoothly or if the customer still ends up unhappy after you’ve done everything you can to help, review the interaction and identify what you can improve next time.
 Leverage training sessions and internal knowledge bases to make decisions and handle complaints without any escalations.

 Bringing together the complaints from all the different channels where customers might vent means less context switching for your agents, fewer tools, and more efficient workflows that allow you to get back to customers faster.